-Wider Strategies in Year 6 to create smaller focus groups.
-Wider Strategies Lessons Learned Attendance figures for this year for disadvantaged pupils was 94.2%, which is in the 94th percentile and a 2.5% increase from last year's 91.7%.
-DA attendance is well above the national average of 91.8%.
-It is lower than non-DA which was 96.2%.
-The percentage of Persistent Absentees in school was 12.6% this academic year, which was below the target of 16%.
-All pupils in school accessed NAPA musical theatre lessons during at least one term of the academic year.
-Performances were performed for parents to attend.
-All EYFS and KS1 pupils put on a Christmas performance which was performed for parents to attend.
-18% of pupils who participated in the end of year KS2 were disadvantaged pupils.
-73% of disadvantaged pupils attended at least one activity club this academic year.
-Virtual and physical visits were carried out for all pupils to access where possible.
-These included science enrichment in the form of a planetarium in school for EYFS and trips to Magnolia house for Debutots, a trip to the Yorkshire Wold for Y2 pupils, Year 5 and 6 pupils accessed learning about first aid, county lines and persuasion (PD topics) all from visitors to the school.
+- Attendance figures for this year for disadvantaged pupils was 91.7% which is below last year's at 93% and lower than non-DA for this year which was 95.9%. - The percentage of Persistent Absentees in school was 10.4% this academic year, which was below the target of 19%. - All pupils in school accessed NAPA musical theatre lessons during at least one term of the academic year.
+Performances were performed for parents to attend. - All EYFS and KS1 pupils put on a Christmas performance which was performed for parents to attend. - All KS2 pupils received either ukulele or glockenspiel weekly lessons, delivered by the LA's School Music Service through the year. - 25% of the eligible DA children participated in the school musical. - An increased percentage of disadvantaged pupils attended at least one activity club this academic year from the previous year. - Virtual and physical visits were carried out for all pupils to access where possible.
+These included science enrichment in the form of a planetarium in school for all KS2 pupils during science week, a farm visit to the school for EYFS and Y1 pupils, a trip to the Yorkshire Wold for Y2 pupils, Year 5 and 6 pupils accessed learning about first aid, county lines and persuasion (PD topics) all from visitors to the school.
 All children had the opportunity to watch an in-school Christmas pantomime performed by Hobgoblin theatre and KS2 also watched a live theatre production of The Last Post linked to WW1.
-The percentage of disadvantaged pupils achieving graduate awards each term was 87%, which was a significant Continue to offer enrichment opportunities to all children in the academy and look at where this can be developed further (trips/visitors/sports opportunities) Activity Clubs to be offered at lunchtimes as well as after school to enable more children to attend if they wish, including more Disadvantaged pupils.
-Attendance officer to continue to work with families to reduce the number of PAs - this to be reported on headline measures.